T1Mikus/ProgIzs_libAPI/readme.md

 1. Download Java v17+ on your computer
 2. Use IntelliJ IDEA, Eclipse, Visual Studio Code or another IDE
-3. Add application.properties file to the path 'src/main/resources/'
+3. Add `application.properties` file to the path `src/main/resources/`
 4. Run project
 5. If project is successfully compiled then it will start on http://localhost:8080